 This kind of fabric glue is great for projects that require a lot of fabric repositioning, like quilting.

-Heat set adhesive refers to glues that bond in certain warmer temperatures and not in others.
+Heat-set adhesives are glues that bond in certain warmer temperatures and not in others.
 The adhesive chemicals activate at a specific temperature and form a strong bond that crystallizes when the heat is removed, which increases its strength.

 One of the benefits of heat-set fabric glues is that they’re not tacky, and the adhesive will not stick to itself, making it easier to work with.
 The downside is that it doesn’t dry on its own.

-The downside is the amount of time it takes to dry can be considerable, depending on the product.
+The downside is that the amount of time it takes to dry can be considerable, depending on the product.
 Some take a few minutes, and others can take up to 24 hours.
 Heat-set glue, on the other hand, dries pretty quickly once heat is applied.

 Fabric glue that comes in an aerosol spray can is referred to as a spray adhesive.
 While it’s the easiest kind of glue to use, it can be harder to control the amount of adhesive that’s released.
 This kind of glue is best suited to larger fabric projects rather than smaller, more detailed ones.
-Spray adhesive should be used in a well-ventilated room to protect yourself from inhaling it.
+Spray adhesive should be used in a well-ventilated room to protect people and pets from inhaling it.

 What to Consider When Choosing the Best Fabric Glue

-Fabric glues can vary in drying time depending on the type of glue and the material being glued.
+Fabric glues can vary in drying time, depending on the type of glue and the material being glued.
 Drying time can take anywhere from 3 minutes to 24 hours.

 Every fabric glue has a different level of stickiness that affects its overall bond strength.
 Products with the label “super” or “industrial” usually provide a superior amount of strength, which can be great for projects that are frequently used, washed regularly, and exposed to a lot of wear and tear.
 Stronger adhesives are also good for materials such as leather, tulle, or silk.